Zach Miller (tight end, born 1984)

-Zachary Scott Miller (born October 4, 1984) is a former American football tight end.
-He played quarterback and tight end in college at the University of Nebraska-Omaha.
+Zachary Scott Miller (born October 4, 1984) is an American former professional football tight end.
+He played college football as a quarterback and tight end for the Nebraska–Omaha Mavericks.

-He was drafted by the Jacksonville Jaguars in the sixth round of the 2009 NFL Draft.
+He was selected by the Jacksonville Jaguars in the sixth round of the 2009 NFL draft.
 During his NFL career, Miller struggled with various injuries that prevented him from significant playing time.
 From 2009 to 2011 with the Jaguars, he started only five games with 33 appearances, followed by a brief stint with the Tampa Bay Buccaneers that also resulted in injury.
 He joined the Chicago Bears in 2014, where he was on injured reserve during his first season.
 In 2015, Miller enjoyed a breakout season as he appeared in 16 games and recorded five touchdowns, but had further season-ending injuries in subsequent years.

 In a 2017 game against the New Orleans Saints, he dislocated his knee while attempting to catch a potential touchdown pass.
 The injury was severe and threatened potential leg amputation, but successful surgeries saved the limb.
 He retired from football in April 2019 after missing the entire 2018 season.

 Early life

 As a three-sport athlete at Bishop Neumann High School in Wahoo, Nebraska, Miller earned all-state honors as a senior and earned honorable mention all-state honors in basketball.
 He also won two state basketball championships with Bishop Neumann.

 In football, Miller only played on the varsity team during his senior year, having broken his collarbone twice in his junior year.
-In 2002, Bishop Neumann won the Class C-1 state championship when they defeated Gothenburg High School 28–13 in the title game; after having –8 rushing yards in the first half, Miller recorded 149 rushing yards and two touchdowns to lead the Cavaliers to their first title since 1977.
+In 2002, Bishop Neumann won the Class C-1 state championship when they defeated Gothenburg High School 28–13 in the title game; after having −8 rushing yards in the first half, Miller recorded 149 rushing yards and two touchdowns to lead the Cavaliers to their first title since 1977.
 He ended the year with school records in passing (1,200) and rushing yards (980).